Nail and Skin Care

 • Soaking your nails in or massaging the nail with oil, such as vegetable or olive, helps replace moisture lost from water exposure.
 These natural oils lack the alcohol-containing fragrance often found in commercial nail products.

 • If your nails break or lift off, try to keep them clean and protected.
-Covering the nail with a band-aid can protect it from trauma.
+Covering the nail with a band-aid can protect it from breaking or pulling.
 Clean with soap and warm water and apply an antibiotic ointment twice a day.

-• If the nail or nail bed appears infected (redness, swelling, warm to the touch), tell your healthcare team.
+• If the nail or nail bed seems infected (redness, swelling, warm to the touch), call your provider right away.

-If you are having issues with your skin or nails, you should talk to your provider.
-Your provider can help you to figure out how to manage these issues.
+If you are having issues with your skin or nails, talk to your provider.